 Fast weeknight meal, good recipe to throw extra veggies in that need to get used up.
 Nothing fancy, but who needs fancy after working all day!
 I might try with some sesame oil or ginger next time.Read More

 I used the whole serrano and it wasn't too spicy.
 I did remove the seeds so next time I'll leave them in for a little more heat.
 It would be easy to switch up the veggies and this would also be great with pork tenderloin.
 Will make again because it is so quick, easy, and versatile and DH liked it a lot.

 Very quick to make and pretty good. the sauce was a little watery and it didn't have quite enough spice for us so we added a little hoisin and sambal oolek after the fact and it was just right. we'll make this againRead More

 We really enjoyed this, served with the unusual side of the cashew-scallion bulgur.
 You'd never see bulgur in SE Asia, but it was a tasty fusion touch.
 I cut the recipe in half (there are just two of us) but used a whole seranno pepper because we like hot foods.
 Whenever you sautee a hot pepper, you should never breath the vapors--that's true of any recipe.
 My only change besides that was to double the lime juice.Read More

 Loved it!
 Just the flavor combination I have been trying to achieve in a chicken stir-fry.
 Stir frying the serrano chili was a painful experience.
 The fumes were approaching lethal.
-That being said, we really liked the heat of the chili; however, our son made this and his serrano chili must have been very mild because his results were not spicy.We didn't have bulgar so used brown rice and it was very good.
+That being said, we really liked the heat of the chili; however, our son made this and his serrano chili must have been very mild because his results were not spicy.